demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 The incidents are fetched according to a number of different optional log type queries.
 The log types are: **Traffic, Threat, URL, Data, Correlation, System, Wildfire, Decryption**.

 ##### Max incidents per fetch
-The max incidents per fetch parameter specifies the maximum number of incidents to fetch **per** Log Type Query.
+- The max incidents per fetch parameter specifies the maximum number of incidents to fetch **per** Log Type Query.
+- Important note: XSOAR has a limit on the number of incidents created at once.
+Therefore, it is strongly recommended to narrow your query by log type, severity, or other criteria to ensure that each fetch cycle retrieves no more than 200 incidents at a time.

 ##### Log Type
 The queries that will be included during the fetch are decided according to the "Log Type" parameter (Multiple select dropdown).